Browser Runtime

 Storage Considerations

-- Every page load performs a fresh collection
+- Every page load runs a fresh assessment

 - Cross-tab coordination may be reduced